 4. Sell to a company that buys houses for cash

-If you're hurrying to sell, this option is a good choice.
+If you're in a hurry to sell, this option is a good choice.
 These companies buy homes as-is, often within 7–14 days, and don’t require repairs, showings, or open houses.

 The downside: Investors typically aim to offer between 65% to 70% of a home's after-repair value (ARV) — it's potential worth after fixing it up — with a median offer of 67.5%, according to a Clever survey.
 So, you'll likely walk away with less money than if you sold on the open market.